vpzed/Destiny2-API-Info-wiki/API-Introduction-Part-2-Account-Concepts.md

 ## More API Requests

 It is common to use a gamertag as an API entrypoint.
-As before we can use the gamertag to get the account information using the Destiny2.SearchDestinyPlayer endpoint.
+As before, we can use the gamertag to get the account information using the Destiny2.SearchDestinyPlayer endpoint.
 We'll continue with the Datto example.
 NOTE: Gamertags must be URL encoded, so say a Battle.Net user of test#1224 would become test%231234

 A very frequently used endpoint is the Destiny2.GetProfile.
 This endpoint uses the concept of components to return a wide array of information about a Destiny account.